Skip to main content

 Video SEO for Ecommerce: Rank on Google and YouTube

-11 min read
+By ยท Updated ยท 11 min read

 Video is eating ecommerce

 Video has become the dominant way people research products online.
-Over 80% of consumers say they have been convinced to buy a product after watching a video about it.
+Shoppers consistently report that product demonstrations and reviews influence their purchase decisions โ€” video is the format that answers "what is it actually like to use this?" better than any written description can.
 YouTube is the second-largest search engine in the world, and Google increasingly shows video results in standard search listings.

 For ecommerce stores, this creates a dual opportunity.
 You can rank videos on YouTube to capture product-research traffic, and you can rank video-enhanced pages on Google for higher click-through rates and better engagement metrics.

 The barrier to entry is lower than most store owners think.
 You do not need a video production team, expensive equipment, or Hollywood-quality editing.
 A smartphone, decent lighting, and genuinely helpful information outperform polished but empty corporate videos every time.
-The algorithm — whether YouTube's or Google's — rewards content that keeps viewers watching, not content that looks expensive.
+The algorithm โ€” whether YouTube's or Google's โ€” rewards content that keeps viewers watching, not content that looks expensive.

 Most ecommerce stores have zero video presence.
 That means the competition is thin.
-A store that starts producing even one video per week in their niche can build a meaningful video library within a few months — and those videos will drive traffic for years.
+A store that starts producing even one video per week in their niche can build a meaningful video library within a few months โ€” and those videos will drive traffic for years.

 Key takeaway